openzim/zimit/README.md

 - `--name` - Name of ZIM file (defaults to the hostname of the URL)
 - `--output` - output directory (defaults to `/output`)
 - `--limit U` - Limit capture to at most U URLs
+- `--exclude <regex>` - skip URLs that match the regex from crawling.
+Can be specified multiple times.

 The following is an example usage.
 The `--cap-add` and `--shm-size` flags are needed to run Chrome in Docker.